-- Children’s cough and cold medicine – ‘Tis the season for celebration – and also for the common cold and the flu.
-Bring children’s cold medicine along on your holiday vacation to reduce any coughing and sniffles that could make your kid miserable.
+- Children’s cough and cold medicine – Bring children’s cold and flu medicine along on your vacation to reduce any coughing and sniffles that could make your kid miserable.

 - Infant or child thermometers – If your little one has the chills, it might be the seasonal breeze, or it may be a fever.
 Find out for sure by carrying one of these with you.

-- Adhesive bandages and antiseptic ointment – Again, most of your friends and relatives probably have these on hand, but if only a favorite superhero or princess bandage will soothe your child’s cuts or scrapes, make sure you pack them.
+- Adhesive bandages and antiseptic ointment – Most hotels or your friends and relatives probably have these on hand, but if only a favorite superhero or princess bandage will soothe your child’s cuts or scrapes, make sure you pack them.
 Antiseptic ointments can also stop little cuts from turning into big infections.

-- Cotton balls and swabs – For cleaning up cuts and scrapes or dabbing some dried sweet potatoes off your baby’s eyebrow, these are a must-have for family travel.
+- Cotton balls and swabs – For cleaning up cuts and scrapes, these are a must-have for family travel.

-- Tweezers and a needle – Splinters can spoil any child’s merrymaking, so be ready with these to quickly dislodge any painful invaders.
+- Tweezers and a needle – Splinters can spoil any child’s fun, so be ready with these to quickly dislodge any painful invaders.

-- Blister pads – Those new winter boots were irresistibly cute, but now your child is complaining that her heels hurt.
+- Blister pads – Those new shoes were irresistibly cute, but now your child is complaining that her heels hurt.
 Come to the rescue with these stick-on cushions.

 Other Things to Bring

-- Tissues – It’s a good idea to bring plenty of these on the road (or in the air, if traveling by plane), even though your holiday hosts can probably provide them.
+- Tissues – It’s a good idea to bring plenty of these on the road (or in the air, if traveling by plane).
 From viruses to allergies to cold-weather sniffles, having tissues will come in handy.

-- Nasal aspirator for baby – Sure, it’s not the most pleasant thing you’ll do this holiday season, but babies can’t blow their noses, and older relatives you visit won’t have these at home.
+- Nasal aspirator for baby – Sure, it’s not the most pleasant thing you’ll do on your trip, but babies can’t blow their noses.

 - Antibacterial gel – You’ve taught your child to wash his or her hands after going to the bathroom or playing outside and before meals, but that’s not always possible if a sticky situation arises on the road.
 For waterless hand-washing that kills just as many germs, keep antibacterial gel easily accessible.